-Modern slavery training has been delivered to all supervisors and managers.
-This training explains modern slavery, the frequent indicators and/or signs within the workplace and how to escalate concerns, further reinforcing the focus on ensuring individuals are not exploited whilst working for Leadec.
-If our management team identify any potential signs of modern slavery or have any concerns, they are aware that they must contact the Human Resources Department or the Compliance Officer.
+Our supervisors and managers have received Modern Slavery training.
+This training explains what modern slavery is, the frequent indicators and/or signs within the workplace, and how to escalate concerns, further reinforcing the focus on ensuring individuals are not exploited whilst working for Leadec.
+If our management team identify any potential signs of modern slavery or have any concerns, they are aware that they must contact the HR Department or the Compliance Officer.